Jellyvision/jsdoc-mermaid/readme.md

 ## Getting Started

-Add mermaid.js to your jsdocs plugins folder and add it to your .jsdocrc
+Add mermaid.js to your jsdocs plugins folder and add it to your configuration file.

 ```javascript
 {